Skwiwel/ride-ambience/README.md

 ## Planned Features

-The app's basic functionality is finished, but there are still many features to be added.
-Among the bigger ones are these:
+The app's basic functionality is finished, but there are still many features to be added and bugs to be fixed.
+Among the bigger planned features are these:
 - [ ] YT video list management through UI
 - [ ] Radio Station list management through UI (by the use of the radio-browser API)
 - [ ] Individual video and radio volume / start time customization